JMill/cposc2013/README.rst

-This is an online guidebook for the talk entitled *have you opened a book lately?*, by `Jonathan B. Miller <http://jmillville.com>`_, for the Central Pensylvania Open Source Conference at IU13 Conference and Training Center, Lancaster, PA, on Saturdat, October 19th, 2013.
+This is an online guidebook for the talk entitled *Have you opened a book lately?*, by `Jonathan B. Miller <http://jmillville.com>`_, for the Central Pennsylvania Open Source Conference at IU13 Conference and Training Center, Lancaster, PA, on Saturday, October 19th, 2013.

 Talk description